e-berman/smallsh/README.md

 # smallsh

-a simple linux shell that can receive commands and parse input/output.
+a simple unix shell that can receive commands and parse input/output.

 ### Steps to compile